 INTRODUCTION

-Vaginal prolapse, also referred to as vaginal hyperplasia, hypertrophy, estrual hypertrophy, vaginal eversion, vaginal protrusion, or vaginal fold prolapse (VFP), is a condition characterized by the protrusion of edematous vaginal tissue through the vulva.
+Vaginal prolapse, also known as vaginal hyperplasia, hypertrophy, estrual hypertrophy, vaginal eversion, vaginal protrusion, or vaginal fold prolapse (VFP), is a condition characterized by the protrusion of edematous vaginal tissue through the vulva.
 This condition arises due to an exaggerated response of the vaginal mucosa to elevated estrogen levels.
 Although cervico-vaginal prolapse is relatively uncommon compared to other vaginal conditions, such as vaginal or urethral tumors that can obstruct the vaginal canal, it remains a significant clinical concern in female dogs (Manothaiudom and Johnston, 1991).Vaginal prolapse can occur in bitches of any breed or age, although it predominantly affects younger females under 2 to 3 years of age (Rani et al., 2004).
 There is also a noted hereditary predisposition, particularly in certain breeds, including brachycephalic breeds, Drahthaar, Kurzhaar, Caucasian Shepherd, and Doberman.
 This genetic susceptibility may be linked to inherent weaknesses in the perivulvar connective tissue (Feldman and nelson, 2004; Mostachio et al., 2007).
 Although precise data on the incidence of vaginal prolapse in bitches is limited, studies suggest that 8-12% of cases occur periparturient, while a majority (approximately 73-86%) occur during proestrus and estrus, with only sporadic cases reported during diestrus (Johnston et al., 2001).
 The occurrence of prolapse has also been associated with various factors, including prolonged labor (up to 48 hours post-parturition), pelvic muscle relaxation, physical trauma, severe tenesmus, and increased intra-abdominal pressure.
 Additional predisposing factors may include uterine disease, genetic influences, rough handling during delivery, abnormal connective tissue metabolism, constipation, or forced separation during coitus (Purswell, 2000).
 Interestingly, the condition is rarely observed during diestrus, anestrus, or normal pregnancy (Rani et al., 2004; Johnston et al., 2001)

 Vaginal hyperplasia often resolves spontaneously during diestrus, but recurrence is frequent, with rates ranging from 66% to 100% in subsequent estrus cycles (Johnston et al., 2001).
 The treatment approach depends on the severity of the prolapse and the breeding potential of the affected bitch (Pettit, 1986).
 In some instances, owners may prefer a conservative approach, avoiding surgical intervention.
 However, ovariohysterectomy is widely recommended to prevent recurrence and is regarded as the best clinical practice (Haji et al., 2018).
 In severe cases, surgical intervention becomes necessary, with options including amputation of the prolapsed tissue or spaying.
 Such interventions are aimed not only at alleviating the immediate condition but also at preventing future occurrences and addressing complications like tissue necrosis and infection.